Aditibansal2603/Brain-Stroke-Prediction/README.md

 ## Methodology
 ![Methodology](snapshots/Methodology.png)
+- Data Collection :- Different datasets from Kaggle were considered.
+Out of all the existing datasets, an appropriate dataset was selected for model building.
+- Data Splitting :- To avoid overfitting, split the dataset before any preprocessing.
+- EDA Analysis :- Performed Explanatory Data Analysis only on training set to avoid overfitting.
+Univariate as well as bivariate analysis is done.
+- Data Preprocessing :- The feature and target variables are separated.
+Feature variables are further divided into numerical and categorical features.
+Also, filling missing data via *K-nearest neighbours imputation*.
+- Feature Engineering :-
+  -

 **A web application to predict the chances of getting stroke by a patient based on other health factors like hypertension, Smoking habit, etc.**
 - Live app :- https://brain-stroke-aditi-101803650.herokuapp.com/